You’ve probably heard of buyer personas or reader personas, and know that they’re an important marketing tool for building a blog or business.

 Personas are a powerful marketing tool, and a key to higher user engagement and loyalty.
 By helping you understand your target audience, personas can make every step of your marketing strategy faster, easier, and more effective.

-This post will walk you through exactly what personas are, why they’re such a powerful tool, and how you can use them to grow your business or blog.
+This post will walk you through exactly what personas are, why they’re such a powerful tool, and how you can use them to grow your blog or business.

 What Are Buyer Personas?

 In a nutshell, a buyer persona (also called a “reader persona” or “reader profile” for bloggers) is a fictional but data-based description of a person who represents your ideal or target audience.
 A persona can be any length from a short biography of a few sentences to pages of description and detail.

 “Buyer personas are research-based archetypal (modeled) representations of who buyers are, what they are trying to accomplish, what goals drive their behavior, how they think, how they buy, and why they make buying decisions.”